-What is the Pupil Premium?
+What is Pupil Premium?

 Why is there a Pupil Premium?

-Pupils who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.
+Students who have been eligible for Free School Meals at any point in their school career have consistently lower educational attainment than those who have never been eligible.
 In 2009-10 GCSE statistics showed that around a third of students who have been on Free School Meals in the previous six years achieved five or more A*- C grades, compared to more than two thirds of their fellow students.

 How is the impact of the spending of the Pupil Premium measured?

 Our usual cycle of data collection and the monitoring and tracking of the cohort’s attainment is used to inform student progress and enable the early identification of need, support and appropriate intervention for all year groups.